What Nutritional Needs Does Your Child Have?

 Eating breakfast helps kids pay attention in school, and it also helps with memory and cognitive skills.
 Breakfast helps prevent irritability and lethargy.
 Kids who eat a poor breakfast or skip it altogether are more at risk for weight struggles.

-If you don’t want meal to into a power struggle, it’s important to offer your child choices.
+If you don’t want meal time to turn into a power struggle, it’s important to offer your child choices.
 And to avoid boring them, get creative with shapes, colors and dishes.
 You can sneak vegetables into casseroles, soups and blended fruit drinks or cereal.

 Previous Article